Rezy-Dev/Rezy-Dev.github.io/content/writeups/HackTheBox/Editorial/index.md

 After bit of testing, the form field has cover url section which is actually vulnerable to SSRF and not file upload vulnerability in this website.

-The following request is vulnerable to SSRF where I will try to
+The following request is vulnerable to SSRF where:

 ![Untitled](Editorial%20430389d554fb45758990e424591fde42/Untitled%202.png)